msrxse/oneport-rates-ui/README.md

 - We use `react-query` to manage API state and `Zustand` to manage UI state

+### Data flow

+1. We are mocking data in development with MSW library.
+The user will start with a selection on `containerSize` and `containerType`, any selection there will trigger a fetch of the available `specialFilters`.
+Initially there are 2 default ones already populated (`20FT` and `dry` respectively).
+2. Then, an initial `specialFilters` will be selected by default (the first one - `Maersk`) and the `rates` will be fetched from this `specialFilters` selection, from there on other filter selection will trigger a `rates` fetch to poopulate the cards section.

+- Note that we have given a delay of 500msec to all fetches to really see loaders averywhere.

 ## To start development server:

 ```